sepehrkianian09/hide-n-seek/README.md

 ![Game Snapshot](assets/game-snapshot.png)

 Moreover, the objective of the game is to collect as much score as you can before you lose all your health.
 When you reach a heart, your score increases, the heart vanishes, and another random heart is created in the game.

+## Player Movement

+You can control the direction of the player using the right and left arrow keyboard buttons. when pressing the right arrow, the direction rotates 45 degrees clockwise.
+Pressing the left arrow does it in reverse.

+Moreover, the speed of the player does not change.